ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Architecture {{I-D.ietf-taps-arch}}.

 An application primarily interacts with this API through two Objects:
 Preconnections and Connections.
-A Preconnection object ({{pre-establishment}}) represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with an
+A Preconnection object ({{pre-establishment}}) represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with an Endpoint.
-Endpoint.
 A Connection object represents an instance of a transport Protocol Stack on which data can be sent to and/or received from a Remote Endpoint (i.e., a logical connection that, depending on the kind of transport, can be bi-directional or unidirectional, and that can use a stream protocol or a datagram protocol).
-Connections can be created from Preconnections in three ways: by initiating the Preconnection (i.e., actively opening, as in a client; {{initiate}}), through listening on the Preconnection (i.e., passively opening, as in a server {{listen}}), or rendezvousing on the Preconnection (i.e., peer to peer establishment; {{rendezvous}}).
+Connections are presented consistently to the application, irrespective of whether the underlying transport is connection-less or connection-oriented.
+Connections can be created from Preconnections in three ways:

+- by initiating the Preconnection (i.e., actively opening, as in a client; {{initiate}}),
+- through listening on the Preconnection (i.e., passively opening, as in a server {{listen}}),
+- or rendezvousing on the Preconnection (i.e., peer to peer establishment; {{rendezvous}}).

 Once a Connection is established, data can be sent and received on it in the form of Messages.
 The interface supports the preservation of message boundaries both